-An easy to follow STEP BY STEP (GIF & Printable) frosting guide for awesome Santa Claus Cupcakes (Christmas cupcakes) with a cream cheese frosting decoration!
+An easy to follow STEP BY STEP (GIF & Printable) frosting guide for awesome Santa Cupcakes (Christmas Cupcakes) with a cream cheese frosting decoration!

 But as much as I love Doctor Who, I decided to give these cupcakes a well-deserved holiday upgrade.

-The recipe for those gingerbread cupcakes will be shared on the blog very soon, but here I’ll be sharing this tutorial on how to make an AWESOME frosting Santa Claus cupcake decoration!
+Here I’ll be sharing this tutorial on how to make an AWESOME frosting Santa cupcake decoration!

 In order to get a stiff frosting, you need to add more confectioner’s sugar or you can use Swiss meringue buttercream too.

 I prefer cream cheese frosting because – I love the taste, it’s easier to whip up, and because of that tangy flavor, you can add extra confectioner’s sugar and it won’t make it sickly sweet (compared to an all butter stiff frosting).

 You will also need 4 types of round tips (Wilton) for these Christmas cupcakes.